-Capability may include the ability to build and sustain relationships with patients, other customers, and the community; to innovate and transition to new technologies; to develop new health care services and work processes; and to meet changing health care, market, and regulatory demands.
+Capability may include the ability to build and sustain relationships with customers; to innovate and transition to new technologies; to develop new products and work processes; and to meet changing business, market, and regulatory demands.

 WORKFORCE CAPACITY.
-Your organization's ability to ensure sufficient staffing levels to accomplish its work processes and deliver your health care services to patients and other customers, including the ability to meet varying demand levels.
+Your organization's ability to ensure sufficient staffing levels to accomplish its work processes and deliver your products to customers, including the ability to meet seasonal or varying demand levels.

 WORKFORCE ENGAGEMENT.
 The extent of workforce members' emotional and intellectual commitment to accomplishing your organization's work, mission, and vision.
-Organizations with high levels of workforce engagement are often characterized by high-performance work environments in which people are motivated to do their utmost for their patients' and other customers' benefit and the organization's success.
+Organizations with high levels of workforce engagement are often characterized by high-performance work environments in which people are motivated to do their utmost for their customers' benefit and the organization's success.

 In general, workforce members feel engaged when they find personal meaning and motivation in their work and receive interpersonal and workplace support.
 An engaged workforce benefits from trusting relationships, a safe and cooperative environment, good communication and information flow, empowerment, and accountability for performance.
 Key factors contributing to engagement include training and career development, effective recognition and reward systems, equal opportunity and fair treatment, and family-friendliness.
-Workforce engagement also depends on building and sustaining relationships between your administrative/operational leadership and independent practitioners.

-Index of Key Terms
+III Index of Key Terms

-Page numbers in boldface indicate definitions in the Glossary of Key Terms (pages 46-54).
+Page numbers in boldface indicate definitions in the Glossary of Key Terms (pages 46-53).